infinum/ios-handbook/Basics/Git.md

 Sync with another platform as much as possible.
 Few stuff that should be defined and synced:
 * Environment names - staging, production, uat, beta… whatever is convention on project, but should be the same.
 Exception probably will be iOS with its production and app store environments due to technical limitations.
 If using TryOutApps, please sync environment names.
 * Build number/code version - Must be numbers only value.
-For build number you can use commit count (could be fetched with `git rev-list HEAD --count` from deploy script and bitrise has global variable `$GIT_CLONE_COMMIT_COUNT` that could be used) or manually auto increment number value (i.e. before creating a new build, last build number should be fetched and increment by 1).
+For build number you can use tag count (prefer using with [build script](10)) or commit count if tag count is unavailable (could be fetched with `git rev-list HEAD --count` from deploy script and bitrise has global variable `$GIT_CLONE_COMMIT_COUNT` that could be used).
 * Tag names - tags (used for tagging the TryOutApps version and/or triggering Bitrise CI) should be comprised of three parts: environment, app version with ***v*** prefix and build number/code version, e.g. ***internal-staging/v1.2.3-1234***
   * Each project will have different environments so this will be heavily project dependent, but some suggestions: tags should have prefix like ***internal-staging/***, ***internal-production/***, ***appstore/***...
 Due to limitation on tag triggers on Bitrise, tags with multiple / are not permitted, so you should use something like ***internal-production/***, ***internal-staging/***.
-  * Use ***internal-*** prefix for all tags which will trigger internal builds (Labs, TryOutApps).
-Reason behind it: internal tags are not so relevant and one should clear internal tags from time to time to keep the project clean (LEs will prepare the script for it).
+  * Use ***internal-*** prefix for all tags which will trigger internal builds on TryoutApps.
+The reason behind it: internal tags are not so relevant and one should clear internal tags from time to time to keep the project clean.
   * All the production versions that have been published to the app/play store should be tagged with one extra tag in order to have a better overview of released versions.
 Tag should look like this: ***v1.2.3*** (without build number).

 [1]:  https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh